6-Year-Old Behavior Issues- When To Seek Help | Clear, Caring, Crucial

 Parent Management Training (PMT)

-This trains parents on consistent discipline techniques that reinforce positive behaviors while reducing negative ones without harsh punishment.
+This approach teaches parents consistent discipline techniques and positive reinforcement strategies that strengthen the parent-child relationship while reducing negative behaviors without harsh punishment.

 Social Skills Training

-Children learn how to interact appropriately with peers through role-playing exercises focusing on sharing, empathy, cooperation, and conflict resolution.
+Children learn how to interact more appropriately with peers through role-playing and guided practice focused on sharing, empathy, cooperation, communication, and conflict resolution.

 Key Takeaways: 6-Year-Old Behavior Issues- When To Seek Help